icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Errors are Useful Prompts: Instruction Guided Task Programming with Verifier-Assisted Iterative Prompting](https://arxiv.org/abs/2303.14100) - 2023. [[All Versions](https://scholar.google.com/scholar?cluster=8063693456660536915)]. [[Code](https://github.com/ac-rad/xdl-generation)]. [[Website](https://ac-rad.github.io/clairify/)].
 This paper proposes CLAIRIFY, an approach that combines automatic iterative prompting with program verification to ensure programs written in data-scarce domain-specific language are syntactically valid and incorporate environment constraints.

+* [PhotoScout: Synthesis-Powered Multi-Modal Image Search](https://dl.acm.org/doi/full/10.1145/3613904.3642319) - ***ACM SIGCHI'24***, 2024. [[All Versions](https://scholar.google.com/scholar?cluster=6522231014055730719)].
+This paper explores a new multi-modal image search approach that allows users to conveniently specify and perform semantic image search tasks.
+With the tool, PhotoScout, the user interactively provides natural language descriptions, positive and negative examples, and object tags to specify their search tasks.
+Under the hood, PhotoScout is powered by a program synthesis engine that generates visual queries in a domain-specific language and executes the synthesized program to retrieve the desired images.

 #### Cognitive Foundations